AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 >[!TIP]
 >
 >To retrieve the batch ID and query records associated with that batch ID, you must first  create a batch within Platform.
 If you want to test the process yourself, you can ingest CSV data into Platform.
 Read the guide on how to [map a CSV file to an existing XDM schema using AI-generated recommendations](../../ingestion/tutorials/map-csv/recommendations.md).
-A [sample profile CSV file](../images/use-cases/sample-profiles.csv) is available here for your convenience.

 Once you have ingested a batch, you must navigate to the [!UICONTROL Datasets activity tab] for the dataset you ingested data into.